systemsdk/docker-symfony-api/docs/commands.md

-make drop-migrate                       # Drops databases and runs all migrations for the main/test databases make migrate                            # Runs all migrations for the main/test databases make migrate-no-test                    # Runs all migrations for the main database make migrate-cron-jobs                  # Creates cron job tasks (cleanup logs)
+make drop-migrate                       # Drops databases and runs all migrations for the main/test databases make migrate                            # Runs all migrations for the main/test databases make migrate-no-test                    # Runs all migrations for the main database make migrate-cron-jobs                  # Creates cron job tasks (cleanup logs, failed old messenger messages)

 make fixtures                           # Runs all fixtures for test database without --append option (tables will be dropped and recreated)